 Enough of Presidents, it’s time for the Germans!
 After your tour of the Texas White House, head straight for Fredericksburg.
 This is the kind of small town typically described as “quaint” and “picturesque”, with or without air quotes.
 It was settled by Germans around the same time that (presumably) other Germans were settling the King William District of San Antonio.

 For reasons that I don’t understand and don’t care to look up, those Germans named their district after the Kaiser but these Germans named their town for Prince Frederick of Prussia.
 Didn’t they like the king?

 Anyway, regardless of any seditious leanings these German settlers may or may not have had, they built an adorable town that is now entirely populated with cute stores and German restaurants.
-Your guide will give you about two hours to explore and have lunch.
-If you’re not on the tour, I recommend taking the same amount of time.
-Fredericksburg is fun, but it’s not that big.
+Take about two hours to explore.

 PS.
 The slogan on the town’s website is “Wilkommen, y’all” and that is adorable.